-Organized by the Director and the Chair of the Institute Council, the Council Lecture series reflects the Omohundro Institute’s ongoing commitment to excellence in early American scholarship.
+Organized by the OI Director and the Chair of the OI Council, the Council Lecture series reflects the Omohundro Institute’s ongoing commitment to excellence in early American scholarship.
 It is meant for both scholarly and non-scholarly audiences.
 No admission is charged and an informal reception follows the event.
 All speakers in the series have served on the Omohundro Institute Council—service for which we are enormously grateful.

 Watch this page for more details or contact Martha Howard at Martha.Howard@wm.edu to be placed on our email listserv.